jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/FAQ/FAQ.md

 1.Q: What's the Quota of single-user Distributed Cloud Physical Server?

 &nbsp;&nbsp;&nbsp;A: The purchase quota in a single node of the user is 20 sets by default and at most 5 sets can be ordered in a single order.
-If you need to enable more instances, you may apply for expansion by open ticket, JD Cloud will improve configuration upgrade quota after evaluation based on your actual demands.
+If you need to enable more instances, you may [Open Ticket](https://ticket.jdcloud.com/applyorder/submit) to increase quota, and JD Cloud & AI will increase quota for you after evaluation based on your actual demand.

 2.Q: Is there any public/private IP?

-&nbsp;&nbsp;&nbsp;A: Each Distributed Cloud Physical Server provides one public IP and one private IP.
+&nbsp;&nbsp;&nbsp;A: Each Distributed Cloud Physical Server provides one primary public IP address and one primary private IP address.
 Users may select the intranet CIDR segment beginning with 10/192/172.
 The IP address is automatically allocated by system and can be filled in manually by the user.
 The user can also choose not to associate the public IP and then purchase and associate the public IP after the server is created successfully.

 3.Q: Are the intranets of different nodes connected?